-For outstanding protection against transient over-voltages, Omega Red can supply a range of surge protection requirements, sourced directly from leading manufacturers, to ensure compliance with BS EN 62305.
+For outstanding protection against transient over-voltages, our business can supply you with a range of surge protection requirements, sourced directly from leading manufacturers, to ensure compliance with BS EN 62305.
 This will assist in determining the required level of lightning protection

 Lightning Protection Testing

 Lightning protection systems are tested in accordance with the requirements of BS 6651:1999 or BS EN 62305.
 Current best practice is to have a lightning protection system inspected and tested annually.